ibm-cloud-docs/hs-crypto/envelope-encryption.md

   </tr>
   <tr>
     <td>Confidentiality and integrity protection</td>
     <td>{{site.data.keyword.hscrypto}} uses the Advanced Encryption Standard (AES) algorithm in Cipher Blocker Chaining (CBC) mode to create and protect keys.
-When you create keys in the service, {{site.data.keyword.hscrypto}} generates them in the {{site.data.keyword.hscrypto}} instance and the HSM master key encrypts the keys to ensure only you have the access.</td>
+When you create keys in the service, {{site.data.keyword.hscrypto}} generates them in the {{site.data.keyword.hscrypto}} instance and the master key encrypts the keys to ensure only you have the access.</td>
   </tr>
   <tr>
     <td>Cryptographic shredding of data</td>